mkobuolys/flutter-design-patterns/assets/markdown/proxy.md

 _Customer_ class is used to store information about the customer.
 One of its properties is the _CustomerDetails_ which stores additional data about the customer e.g. its email, hobby and position.

-_ICustomerDetailsService_ is an abstract interface class which is used for the customer details service:
+_ICustomerDetailsService_ defines an interface for the customer details service:

-- _getCustomerDetails()_ - an abstract method which returns details for the specific customer.
+- _getCustomerDetails()_ - returns details for the specific customer.

-_CustomerDetailsService_ is the "real" customer details service which implements the abstract class _ICustomerDetailsService_ and its methods.
+_CustomerDetailsService_ is the "real" customer details service that implements the _ICustomerDetailsService_ interface.

 _CustomerDetailsServiceProxy_ is a proxy service which contains the cache (dictionary object) and sends the request to the real _CustomerDetailsService_ only if the customer details object is not available in the cache.